J0aoPaulo/OOP_composition/README.md

 # Object Oriented Programming - Composition

-### OOP activity about how to make compositions in java.
+### OOP activity to make a alogorithm thats prints a summary with customer information, their chosen products and the order total.

 #### UML below: